wilsonwang881/Glovoice/Progress.md

 ### 1.24 Started working on the Bluetooth module

+### 1.26 Started working on the GUI of the client software

+### 1.27 Flex sensor could send data via Bluetooth to the client software

 ## 2017

+### 10.15 Started working on the proposal

 ### 10.22 Proposal finished

+### 11.10 Started working on the Product Design Specification

 ### 11.24 Product Design Specification finished

+### 12.2 Started working on the report

 ### 12.17 Report finished